 Baptism for Infants and Children

-Baptism is a special gift from God where God sets his affection on us and makes everlasting promises to us.
+Baptism is a special gift from God where He sets his affection and makes everlasting promises to us.
 BUT, it’s only a beginning.
-It’s an incredible beginning, but it’s still a beginning.
 As parents, you will become the single most important figures in the journey that follows after your child’s baptism.
 And we want to help you guide them on that journey.
-Whether you are expecting a child, ready to schedule a baptism for your child, or just have questions about baptizing infants and children, join us for the next baptism orientation.
-During this orientation you will receive information on what the Bible has to say, learn more about leading your child on their spiritual journey, and we’ll share parent resources that are available.
-Plus, your child will receive a special gift, a Bible designed for them.
-The orientation is a great way to connect with our Grace staff and learn about how we can grow together.
+Whether you are expecting a child, ready to schedule a baptism for your child, or just have questions about baptizing infants and children, join us for a baptism orientation.
+During this orientation you will learn more on what the Bible has to say about baptism and how to lead your child on their spiritual journey.
+You’ll also receive some parent resources, and a special gift for your child!
+The orientation is a great way to connect with our staff and learn about how we can grow together.
 Contact Serena Pace email@example.com to find out more.
-(Photo credit: S. Sorensen)

 We are dedicated to a ministry of prayer.
 Through a relationship with Jesus Christ we can come before our God and share all our needs with Him.
 He hears our prayers not because of our worthiness or merit, but simply because He is full of grace and mercy.
 He is not impressed with our techniques or postures of prayer, but loves to answer those who cry out to Him with simple childlike faith.
 If you are in need of prayer, please share your needs with us in person or by email.
-All prayer requests are prayed for by our staff each week.
+Our staff prays over every request each week.

 “Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.”
 Phil.
 4:6